OKM Music Festival

 click to visit website »

-The OK Mozart International Music Festival takes place in the Oklahoma community of Bartlesville each June.
+The OKM Music Festival takes place in the Oklahoma community of Bartlesville each June.
 This annual international cultural event attracts thousands of visitors from around the world to this popular music experience.

 In 1983 Ransom Wilson and the orchestra he founded, Solisti New York, made a performance stop in Bartlesville, Oklahoma.
 The musicians found a charming, cosmopolitan community with a magnificent performing arts building designed by a protégé of Frank Lloyd Wright.
 Wilson quickly realized that this Taliesen designed Community Center Concert Hall in Oklahoma, known for its beauty and near-perfect acoustics, was one of the finest concert halls in America.